MikeMoore63/RevolutionStopWatch/README.md

 ### Download version 2.0
 * [RevolutionStopWatch.pbw](./build/RevolutionStopWatch.pbw) ( Non-US version)

+## User instructions

+The watch has several modes of use by default starts in last mode started and if you haven't used it previously starts in Clock mode.

+* Watch mode
+* Stopwatch
+* Yacht Timer mode (5 minute countdown with 4 minute and 1 minute highlights vibrate)
+* Countdown mode
+* Adjust countdown time

+In modes core buttons are

+Select button is run in stopwatch countdown modes.
+Up button is reset
+Down button is lap

+Pressing down for a long press switches the mode.

+When in adjust countdown Up botton adds a minute select takes aminute away.

 ## License

 This program is free software: you can redistribute it and/or modify